Aomori Prefecture: Kamakura period

+The Kamakura period is a phase that marks the governance by the Kamakura shogunate between c.
+1185 and 1333.

 Minamoto no Yoritomo incorporated Mutsu Province into the holdings of the Kamakura shogunate.
-Nanbu Mitsuyuki was awarded vast estates in Nukanobu District after he had joined Minamoto no Yoritomo at the Battle of Ishibashiyama and the conquest of the Northern Fujiwara.
+Nanbu Mitsuyuki, founder of the Nanbu clan, was awarded vast estates in Nukanobu District after he had joined Minamoto no Yoritomo at the Battle of Ishibashiyama in 1180 and the conquest of the Northern Fujiwara.

 Nanbu Mitsuyuki built Shōjujidate Castle in what is now Nanbu, Aomori.
 The eastern area of the current prefecture was dominated by horse ranches, and the Nanbu grew powerful and wealthy on the supply of warhorses.
 These horse ranches were fortified stockades, numbered one through nine (Ichinohe through Kunohe), and were awarded to the six sons of Nanbu Mitsuyuki, forming the six main branches of the Nanbu clan.
 The northwestern part of the prefecture was awarded to the Andō clan for their role in driving the Northern Fujiwara out of Tosaminato.
-The port was expanded under the rule of the Andō clan.
-They traded heavily with the Ainu in Ezo.
-However, conflict would break out between the Ainu and the Andō clan in 1268 and again in the 1320s.
-The conflict was put down after the Nanbu intervened at the behest of the shogunate.
-The conflict weakened the Kamakura shogunate in its later years, while the Andō were split into northern (Andō) and southern (Akita) divisions.
+The port was expanded under the rule of the Andō clan and they traded heavily with the Ainu in Ezo.
+Conflict would break out between the Ainu and the Andō clan in 1268 and again in the 1320s.
+The conflict ended after the Nanbu intervened at the behest of the shogunate.
+The conflict weakened the Kamakura shogunate in its later years.
+The Andō became split into northern (Andō) and southern (Akita) divisions.

 Muromachi period

+The Muromachi period, c.
+1336, saw the rise of the Muromachi or Ashikaga shogunate and Onmyōji, practitioners of astronomy and divination, into high governmental positions.
 At the onset of the Ashikaga shogunate, the Nanbu and Andō continued to rule the area, with the Nanbu controlling the current prefecture's southeastern section and the Andō controlling the Shimokita and Tsugaru peninsulas.
 The Andō also were involved with controlling the fringes of Ezo, splitting their attention.
 In 1336, the Andō completed construction of Horikoshi Castle during the Northern and Southern Courts period.
 During the Muromachi, the Nanbu slowly began edging the Andō out of present-day Aomori Prefecture.
 The Andō were pushed out of Tosaminato in 1432, retreating to Ezo, giving the Nanbu control over all their lands.
 The port settlement would fall into disrepair under the Nanbu.